 In all these cases I felt a strong connection between the impact and emotional release it triggered.
 In an example of a physical jolt following an emotional one, part of a tooth cracked off, requiring a crown.
 Again, the sense of connection between the emotional and physical events was palpable.

-The deepest impacts are reserved for accessing our core wounds.
-These wounds are encased in the emotional equivalent of reinforced concrete and take a lot of emotional excavation to reach.
+The deepest impacts are reserved for accessing our core wounds and where we suffer from arrested development.
+These core emotional blocks are encased in the equivalent of reinforced concrete and take a lot of excavation to reach.
 Consequently, we need an impact like a pneumatic drill hammering into the heart of our psyche.

 The deepest impacts are reserved for accessing our core wounds.
 These wounds are encased in the emotional equivalent of reinforced concrete and take a lot of emotional excavation to reach.